MaskingTechnology/jitar/documentation/04_basic_features.md

 }
 ```

-By running the ``sayHello`` procedure multiple times we can see how the load is devided.
+By running the ``sayHello`` procedure multiple times we can see how the load is divided.

 ```http
 GET http://app.example.com:3000/rpc/greetings/sayHello?firstName=John HTTP/1.1